Human-Mammalian Brain - Basal Ganglia 10X snRNASeq analysis: clustering and annotations#

 cell_extended = cell_extended.join(library, on='library_label', rsuffix='_library_table')

-Below we use a pandas groupby to show the number of cells from species.
+Below we use a pandas groupby to show the number of cells from each species.

 feature_matrix_label